google/santa/docs/index.md

 nav_order: 1
 ---

-# Welcome
+# Welcome to the Santa documentation

 Santa is a binary authorization system for macOS.
-Here you will find the documentation for understanding how Santa works, how to deploy it and how to contribute.
+It consists of a system extension that allows or denies attempted executions using a set of rules stored in a local database, a GUI agent that notifies the user in case of a block decision, a sync daemon responsible for syncing the database and a server, and a command-line utility for managing the system.

+It is named Santa because it keeps track of binaries that are naughty or nice.

+## Features

+* [**Multiple modes:**](concepts/mode.md) In the default `MONITOR` mode, all binaries except those marked as blocked will be allowed to run, whilst being logged and recorded in the events database.
+In `LOCKDOWN` mode, only listed binaries are allowed to run.
+* [**Event logging:**](concepts/events.md) All binary launches are logged.
+When in either mode, all unknown or denied binaries are stored in the database to enable later aggregation.
+* [**Certificate-based rules, with override levels:**](concepts/rules.md) Instead of relying on a binary's hash (or 'fingerprint'), executables can be allowed/blocked by their signing certificate.
+You can therefore allow/block all binaries by a given publisher that were signed with that cert across version updates.
+A binary can only be allowed by its certificate if its signature validates correctly but a rule for a binary's fingerprint will override a decision for a certificate; i.e. you can allowlist a certificate while blocking a binary signed with that certificate, or vice-versa.
+* **Path-based rules (via NSRegularExpression/ICU):** Binaries can be allowed/blocked based on the path they are launched from by matching against a configurable regex.
+* [**Failsafe cert rules:**](concepts/rules.md#built-in-rules) You cannot put in a deny rule that would block the certificate used to sign launchd, a.k.a. pid 1, and therefore all components used in macOS.
+The binaries in every OS update (and in some cases entire new versions) are therefore automatically allowed.
+This does not affect binaries from Apple's App Store, which use various certs that change regularly for common apps.
+Likewise, you cannot block Santa itself.
+* [**Components validate each other:**](binaries/index.md) Each of the components (the daemons, the GUI agent, and the command-line utility) communicate with each other using XPC and check that their signing certificates are identical before any communication is accepted.
+* **Caching:** Allowed binaries are cached so the processing required to make a request is only done if the binary isn't already cached.

+## Documentation overview

-#### Introduction
+### Introduction

-The following documents give an overview of how Santa accomplishes binary authorization at the enterprise scale.
+The following pages give an overview of how Santa accomplishes authorization at enterprise scale.

-* [Binary Authorization](introduction/binary-authorization-overview.md): How Santa makes allow or deny decisions for any `execve()` taking place.
+* [Binary Authorization](introduction/binary-authorization-overview.md): How Santa makes allow or deny decisions for any execution taking place.
 * [Syncing](introduction/syncing-overview.md): How configuration and rules are applied from a sync server.

-#### Deployment
+### Deployment

 * [Configuration](deployment/configuration.md): The local and sync server configuration options, along with example needed mobileconfig files.
-* [Troubleshooting](deployment/troubleshooting.md): While there are numerous pages with details on Santa, admins may appreciate a central place to branch off from with common practical issues.
+* [Troubleshooting](deployment/troubleshooting.md): How to troubleshoot issues with your Santa deployment.

+### Concepts

+Additional documentation on the concepts that support the operation of the main components:

+* [mode](concepts/mode.md): An operating mode, either Monitor or Lockdown.
+* [events](concepts/events.md): Represents an `execve()` that was blocked, or would have been blocked, depending on the mode.
+* [rules](concepts/rules.md): Represents allow or deny decisions for a given `execve()`.
+Can either be a binary's SHA-256 hash or a leaf code-signing certificate's SHA-256 hash.
+* [scopes](concepts/scopes.md): The level at which an `execve()` was allowed or denied from taking place.
+* [ipc](concepts/ipc.md): How all the components of Santa communicate. duction/syncing-overview.
+* [logs](concepts/logs.md): What and where Santa logs.

+### Binaries

+The following pages describe the main components that make up Santa:

+* [santad](binaries/santad.md): A root daemon that makes decisions.
+* [santactl](binaries/santactl.md): A command-line utility for inspecting the state and managing local configuration of Santa.
+* [santa-gui](binaries/santa-gui.md): A GUI daemon that displays notifications when an execution is blocked.
+* [santabs](binaries/santabs.md): A root daemon that finds binaries within a bundle to allow for easier rule-creation of bundled applications.

-#### Development
+### Development

 * [Building Santa](development/building.md): How to build and load Santa for testing on a development machine.
 * [Contributing](development/contributing.md): How to contribute a bug fix or new feature to Santa.

-#### Details

-For those who want even more details on how Santa works under the hood, this section is for you.

-###### Binaries

-There are five main components that make up Santa whose core functionality is described in snippets below.
-For additional detail on each component, visit their respective pages.
-These quick descriptions do not encompass all the jobs performed by each component, but do provide a quick look at the basic functionality utilized to achieve the goal of binary authorization.

-* [santad](details/santad.md): A user-land root daemon that makes decisions.
-* [santactl](details/santactl.md): A user-land anonymous daemon that communicates with a sync server for configurations and policies. santactl can also be used by a user to manually configure Santa when using the local configuration.
-* [santa-gui](details/santa-gui.md): A user-land GUI daemon that displays notifications when an `execve()` is blocked.
-* [santabs](details/santabs.md): A user-land root daemon that finds Mach-O binaries within a bundle and creates events for them.

-###### Concepts

-Additional documentation on the concepts that support the operation of the main components:

-* [mode](details/mode.md): An operating mode, either Monitor or Lockdown.
-* [events](details/events.md): Represents an `execve()` that was blocked, or would have been blocked, depending on the mode.
-* [rules](details/rules.md): Represents allow or deny decisions for a given `execve()`.
-Can either be a binary's SHA-256 hash or a leaf code-signing certificate's SHA-256 hash.
-* [scopes](details/scopes.md): The level at which an `execve()` was allowed or denied from taking place.
-* [ipc](details/ipc.md): How all the components of Santa communicate. duction/syncing-overview.
-* [logs](details/logs.md): What and where Santa logs.